perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 before it's actually initialized.

-In Perl 6, an embedded variable becomes part of the rule's implementation rather than part of its âsource codeâ.
+In Perl 6, an embedded variable becomes part of the rule's implementation rather than part of its “source code”.
 As we'll see shortly, the pattern itself can determine how the variable is treated (i.e., whether to interpolate it literally, treat it as a subpattern or use it as a container).